Aratramba/ps-barbershop/readme.md

 Windows: `C:\Program Files\Adobe\Adobe Photoshop CS5\Presets\Scripts`
 Mac OS: `Applications\Adobe Photoshop CS5\Presets\Scripts`

-#### 2. Open script ####
-If you have copied the .jsx file to the right directory, the script should appear in Photoshop under `file › scripts › barbershop` when you have restarted it.

 #### 3. Create variables ####
-Create variables in the textlayers of your .psd by wrapping them in double curly brackets, like so: `{{variable}}`.
+Create variables in your textlayers by wrapping them in double curly brackets, like so: `{{variable}}`.
 You can use object notation here if you wish, so `{{object.object.key}}` will work too (json only).

-#### 4.Run the script ####
+#### 3.Run the script ####
-Run the script `file › scripts › barbershop` and a dialog should now appear where you can tweak some import settings.
+Restart Photoshop.
+Now run the script from the Photoshop menu under `file › scripts › barbershop`.
+A dialog should now appear where you can tweak some import settings.
 Import your file and all your variables will be magically replaced by their matching data.

 ---